 Find Your Seat

 All seats are good: the Met makes the most of its six levels and has walls made from an African rosewood tree, which is known for its acoustic properties.
 (Some even say the acoustics are the best at the top.)
-There are 3,800 seats in total, all equipped with translation titles on their backs for those who have trouble understanding Italian, Spanish or German.
-If you are unable to see the actors clearly, you can rent binoculars for $5 at the South Concourse level near the coat check.
+There are 3,800 seats in total, all equipped with translation titles on their backs for those who have trouble understanding Italian, French or German.
+If you are unable to see the actors clearly, you may want to rent binoculars for $5 at the South Concourse level near the coat check.

 The length of the intermission varies for each production—in fact, there are productions that have no intermission and some that have two—but it usually runs between 30 and 40 minutes.
 That’s enough time to use the restroom or grab a refreshment.
 Light bites, such as chocolate bars, as well as sandwiches, wine, champagne, soda and water are available at one of the intermission bars on the concourse level.
 During this time, many operagoers mill about people-watching and waiting for the show to resume.